R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 The `sendMail()` request has a byte value 2, followed by the size prefix.
 After sending this request, the client waits for a response from the host.
-The [`sendMail`](api/-conclave%20-core/com.r3.conclave.client/-enclave-transport/-client-connection/send-mail.html) specification states the method must block and wait for the Mail to be processed by the enclave.
-If the enclave is able to process the Mail successfully, then the client must receive and return any response from the enclave.
+The [`sendMail`](api/-conclave%20-core/com.r3.conclave.client/-enclave-transport/-client-connection/send-mail.html) specification states that the method must block and wait for the enclave to process the Mail.
+If the enclave processes the Mail successfully, the client must receive and return any response from the enclave.
 A response type 1 represents such a response from the client.

 ```java
 private byte[] readMail() throws IOException {